dtekcth/data101/src/beginner/cli/index.md

 <!-- WSL could be difficult to install on Windows 11 due to execution policies -->
 To get a Unix terminal on Windows, we need to install WSL (**W**indows **S**ubsystem for **L**inux).
 Open Microsoft Store and search for Ubuntu.
 Install the first option.
 You can now search for `Ubuntu` in the start menu and start it that way.
 This should open a terminal.
 WSL is a way to run Linux on your Windows PC.
 You can read more about Linux [here](../linux.md).

+Important to note is that your WSL install is basically a separate computer running inside of windows.
+It's a so called _Virtual Machine_.
+We will go through what this means in depth a bit later but the reason it matters is because programs installed in Windows will not be available in WSL and programs installed in WSL will not be available in Windows.

 This is not required, but we also recommend you to install Windows Terminal.
 It gives a more modern look and feel than the default that comes pre-installed with Windows.

 {{ end }}